LucyPill/Credit_Risk_Analysis/README.md

 ### The EasyEnsembleClassifier algorithm does the following

 #### 1. An accuracy score for the model is calculated

+The accuracy score gives us they highest success rate 93%.
+This is a high rate of prediction which means this model 93% of the times predicts correctly whether a loan is high or low risk.

 ![11.png](https://github.com/LucyPill/Credit_Risk_Analysis/blob/main/images/11.png)

 #### 2. A confusion matrix has been generated